-Before we can fully understand stress or trauma we need to cover the basic three components that make up any traumatic experience.
+To begin understanding stress or trauma we need to first touch on the three components that make up traumatic or overwhelming experiences.

-Now, let’s go back to the story of the hooded man in the dark alley walking towards you.
-Your body is pumped with hormones to protect itself and your central nervous system has put all systems on red high alert.
-Then the hooded man turns the corner and never even comes close to you.
-Feew!!
-That was close, thank goodness it’s over!!
+Now, let’s go back to the example of the hooded man walking towards you in the alley.
+Your body is flushed with hormones to protect itself and your nervous system is on high alert.
+Suddenly, the hooded man turns the corner and doesn't end up approaching you at all.
+Few!
+That was close, thank goodness it’s over.

-Next, because the body is turned on to high alert for so long It instinctively fights back and dives into the other extreme; creating a lethargic and depressed feeling.
-The body when full of stress and anxiety is like a car with the gas pedal pushed to the max.
-Left with no other choice the body so to speak “pushes the brake” and the individual experiences low energy and depressive symptoms.
-This creates the classic yo-yo affect of stressed and trauma individuals.
+Without intervention, the nervous system turned onto high alert for so long will begin to move into the other extreme to manage the intensity and shut down.
+This is known as the freeze response.
+When the body is full of stress and anxiety is like a car with the gas pedal pushed to the max.
+Left with no other choice the body “pushes the brake” and the individual experiences low energy and depressive symptoms.
+This creates the classic yo-yo affect of stressed and traumatized individuals.
 At time they are overly anxious and then at times apathetic.
 They have lost contact with the middle ground.
 Their nervous systems have lost the ability to regulate and maintain for them a feeling of balance and well being.

-Don’t worry, a mind-body approach or somatic approach is ideal for working with such challenges.
-Through using this approach your body can be guided to release the charge and normalcy can be experienced again.
-(I promise)
+A mind-body approach, or somatic approach, is ideal for working with such challenges.
+Using this approach your body can be safely guided to release the arousal charge that it is holding and normalcy can be re-found.

 Take away points:

-- Trauma and stress stem from the FIGHT and FLIGHT energy that has become FROZEN in the individual’s body.
+- Trauma and stress stem from fight or flight energy that has become frozen in a persons body.

 - Trapped fight or flight energy creates symptoms such as PTSD and hyper-vigilance as well as depression and shutdown.